Humira Coupon & Prices

 Can NiceRx help me get Humira if I have insurance?

 If you don’t have insurance, your insurance company won’t pay for your Humira medication, or you have a high copay or coinsurance responsibility, we may be able to help.

 The cost of Humira will vary by healthcare plan.
 Your healthcare provider or pharmacist will be able to calculate your copay with your current insurance.
 Remember, you’ll likely save more if you get your Humira medication through NiceRx, if you’re approved for assistance.

 How much is Humira without insurance?

 Humira prices vary depending on the dose you need, how often your physician tells you to use it, where you buy it, and whether you buy the syringe or pen delivery system.
 Humira usually costs between around $2,500 and $8,500 per pack, which typically lasts one month for most adults.
 With NiceRx you’ll always pay a flat monthly fee of $49.

 Humira is a medication used to treat autoimmune diseases like rheumatoid arthritis, and similar inflammatory diseases like Crohn’s disease.
 Humira is injected under the skin.
 It can be easily taken at home using a pre-filled self-injecting syringe or pen device.

 With autoimmune diseases and similar inflammatory conditions, the immune system attacks parts of the body it shouldn’t do, causing inflammation.
 It’s this inflammation that then causes other symptoms of these diseases.
-Humira helps by disrupting the signals from your immune system which cause inflammation.
+Humira helps by disrupting the signals from your immune system which causes inflammation.

-More information on what is Humira
+More information on what is Humira and Humira dosage

 Humira active ingredients